skissane/pdos/readme.txt

 are out of scope.
 Pandering to people who refuse to use their own perfectly fine alphabet is also out of scope.

+Another plan is to have a parameter or whatever to mfemul so that instead of accessing a boot disk (VHD), all accesses to files are assumed to be to the host filesystem, ie an implied leading ":", so that the mainframe manipulates EBCDIC files on the host.
+Although text files could still be stored as ASCII and be auto-converted.
+This would be a relatively minor change/detection in PosOpenFile or whatever in pdos.c to pass requests on to the pseudo-bios.

 OBTAINING